cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 # Application Considerations {#apis}

-This section describes considerations for applications, including explicit error treatment and public input representation for the POPRF protocol variant.
+This section describes considerations for applications, including external interface recommendations, explicit error treatment, and public input representation for the POPRF protocol variant.

+## External Interface Recommendations

+The protocol functions in {{online}} are specified in terms of prime-order group Elements and Scalars.
+However, applications can treat these as internal functions, and instead expose interfaces that operate in terms of wire format messages.

 ## Error Considerations